 Come to Lucca for some of the most quintessentially Italian vibes of the entire trip.

-- Torre Guinigi – centuries-old oak trees crown this tower, offering lovely views of the city
+- Torre Guinigi – Centuries-old oak trees crown this tower, offering lovely views of the city.
+This tower is probably the most famous sight in the whole city and well worth spending a couple of euros to get to the top.

 Seven tips for a stress-free road trip in Italy